veyasins/crypto-technicalanalysis-bot/README.md

 # crypto-ta-bot
 Crypto Technical Analysis Bot for Telegram

-This bot allows the price and indicators to be displayed instantly on all coins on Binance with using Binance API.
+This bot allows the price and indicators to be displayed instantly of all coins on Binance using Binance API.

 # Supported Indicators